dsmirc/MonRes/README.md

 `ChangeDisplaySettingsA` from the Win32-API.

 ScreenRes has been written to be a replacement for [Qres](http://qres.sourceforge.net/).
-ScreenRes uses the same syntax for command-line-parameters, and it produces the same output as Qres.
+MonRes uses the same syntax for command-line-parameters, and it produces the same output as Qres.

 The main difference is, that there is no need to install ScreenRes, you can